 Employee Disability Interactive Process

 The Employee Disability Accommodation Process is a collaborative and interactive process between the staff member, the supervisor (if necessary), Human Resources and the Office of Equity & Access (OEA) (if necessary).
 An Employee Disability Accommodation Request Form is available for your convenience.
 OEA is responsible for coordinating and overseeing this process for all employees.
-Please feel free to contact your appropriate OEA with any questions or concerns.
+Please feel free to contact OEA with any questions or concerns.

 Step 1.
 Submit Accommodation Request to OEA